belastr/gmod-debugger/README.md

 ## Installation
 1. Download one of the releases.
-2. Put the gmod-debugger folder into garrysmod/addons.
+2. Put the gmod-debugger folder into garrysmod/addons/.
-3. Create a gmod-debugger directory in garrysmod/data and put the config.json inside.
+3. (In case you already have made a configuration set: Create a gmod-debugger directory in garrysmod/data/ and put the config.json inside.)
-4. (You can do some config in the json file directly, but all configuration is always available in-game)
-5. You are all set.
+4. You are all set.

 The debugger can be turned off entirely in the autorun init.lua.
 Simply change the true to false.

-The generated log files will come out at the created gmod-debugger directory in garrysmod/data.
+The generated log files will come out at the created gmod-debugger directory in garrysmod/data/.